 This growth, combined with increasing demand from customers for user-friendly websites, means that it is critical to optimize your eCommerce site for user experience.
 Here, we catalog some of the most important insights from cutting-edge research on what users want.
-We also supply the information on how to improve user experience for eCommerce sites.
+We also supply information on how to improve user experience for your eCommerce site.

 Changes in User Expectations

-- Convenience: Users expect to be able to do their shopping on their terms regardless of device, time or location.
-Customers increasingly expect the experience of shopping online and in person to blend in a seamless way.
-They want the ability to buy online, pick up in store and easy in-person returns readily available.
-Shoppers may want to pick up their item in person so they do not have to wait for it to ship.
+- Convenience: Users expect to be able to do their shopping on their terms regardless of device, time, or location.
+Customers increasingly expect the experiences of shopping online and in person to blend in a seamless way.
+They want the ability to buy online, pick up in store, and easy in-person returns readily available.
+Shoppers may want to pick up their items in person so they don't have to wait for them to ship.
 However, they may also want to avoid needless trips to the store.
-Additionally, voice-activated devices like iPhone’s Siri and Amazon Alexa are transforming the ways that customers use the internet, making access more convenient than ever.
+Additionally, voice-activated devices like iPhone's Siri and Amazon Alexa are transforming the ways customers use the internet, making access more convenient than ever.
 This is likely to have a dramatic effect in the eCommerce world.

 - Security: With all of the news about cybersecurity, data breaches, and online privacy, customers are now more concerned than ever about data safety.
 Shoppers want assurance that an eCommerce site has security measures in place to protect their data.
 They are less likely to return to a site that lacks these types of assurances.

 - Flexibility: Online shoppers increasingly expect flexibility in their experience with a product.
 Flexible return policies are now the norm rather than the exception.
 Major eCommerce businesses offer a huge variety of payment methods, as well as options for shipping and recurring orders.
-Additionally, customers now expect not just quick, helpful, and friendly customer service options.
-They are also looking for a variety of ways to connect with customer service, from online chats to click-to-call.
+Additionally, customers now expect not just quick, helpful, and friendly customer service options - they're also looking for a variety of ways to connect with customer service, from online chats to click-to-call.

-Now that we have reviewed customer expectations, we turn to how to improve user experience.
+Now that we've reviewed customer expectations, we'll turn to how to improve user experience.

 Optimize for Mobile Use

-A mobile-friendly site should display accurately on mobile devices as well as desktop and laptop computers.
+A mobile-friendly site should display accurately on mobile devices, as well as on desktop and laptop computers.
 Resized and compressed images, an easily accessible menu, and larger navigation buttons are key to building a more responsive mobile site design.
-Placing calls-to-action (CTAs) at the top of the screen helps to maximize visibility on mobile devices.
+Placing calls-to-action (CTAs) at the top of the screen helps to maximize their visibility on mobile devices.

-The eCommerce platform Magento offers a number of extensions that can help optimize your site for mobile devices, from extensions that reduce and compress images to extensions that automatically make an eCommerce site OS compatible.
+The Magento eCommerce platform offers a number of extensions that can help optimize your site for mobile devices in a variety of ways, from reducing and compressing images to automatically making the site OS compatible.